Rod Drury: Honours and awards

 Drury was awarded the Hi-Tech New Zealand "Entrepreneur of the Year" award in 2006 and 2007.

-In August 2008 Drury was conferred the title of Honorary Fellow of the New Zealand Computer Society (HFNZCS) during the 2008 NZ Computerworld Excellence Awards.
+In August 2008 Drury was awarded the title of Honorary Fellow of the New Zealand Computer Society (HFNZCS) during the 2008 NZ Computerworld Excellence Awards.
 He is only the 21st person to be awarded the title in the Society's 48-year history.

 In 2012, Drury was named NZ Herald Business Leader of the Year, and the following year he was named Ernst and Young Entrepreneur of the Year.

 In 2025, Drury was inducted into the New Zealand Business Hall of Fame, in recognition of his contributions to technology.

+In the 2026 New Year Honours, Drury was appointed a Knight Companion of the New Zealand Order of Merit, for services to business, the technology industry and philanthropy.

+In March 2026, Drury was named as Kiwibank's 2026 New Zealander of the Year, but he returned the award after being publicly accused of sexual misconduct by three former employees.

+Misconduct allegations

+In April 2026, former junior Xero employee Ally Naylor publicly alleged misconduct by Drury during his tenure as chief executive, stating she was motivated to speak out following his receipt of the 2026 New Zealander of the Year award.
+Naylor subsequently laid a formal complaint with New Zealand Police.
+Xero engaged external counsel to independently review the historical allegations and the company's handling of them at the time.

+In early May 2026, two further women came forward with allegations of unwanted sexualised behaviour; a second former Xero employee identified only as "Amy", and Drury's former private chef Megan Ruddle.
+Drury denied the allegations made by Naylor and Ruddle; his representatives declined to comment on Amy's allegations.

+On 8 May 2026, Drury returned the 2026 New Zealander of the Year award.
+The New Zealander of the Year Awards Office confirmed the award would not be re-awarded.
+In a statement, Drury said that while he "completely rejected" the recent allegations, he did not want the situation to undermine the integrity of the awards or place further pressure on the awards office while investigations and proper processes were ongoing.

 Personal life

 Drury has three children from his first marriage.
 He lives in Havelock North, Hawke's Bay region.

 In 2020, Drury donated $1,000,000 to the iwi charity Mana Tahuna to clean up Queenstown's Lake Hayes.

 In 2022, Drury donated $100,000 to ACT.

-In 2025 Drury was ranked 22nd on the NBR Rich List, with an estimated net worth of $500 million NZD.
+In 2025 Drury was ranked 22nd on the National Business Review's "NBR Rich List," with an estimated net worth of NZ$500 million.